 7) Paint desk.
 Optional- use chalkboard paint to paint door so they can have extra fun with that feature.

-Alternatively, if you can’t find the cabinet front and drawer, you could use this premade cabinet and just the furniture plates and legs.
+Alternatively, if you can’t find the cabinet front and drawer, you could use this premade cabinet below.
+Then you only need to add the furniture plates and legs to create a sturdy base.
 I can’t think of a more simple way to make a toddler art desk!